-Inspired by the computational perspective on argumentation, approaches to argumentative dialogue have been taken up in the field of multi-agent systems.39 The focus in that field is on the interaction between autonomous software agents that pursue their own goals or goals shared with other agents.
+Inspired by the computational perspective on argumentation, approaches to argumentative dialogue have been taken up in the field of multi-agent systems.38 The focus in that field is on the interaction between autonomous software agents that pursue their own goals or goals shared with other agents.
 Since the actions of one agent can affect those of another, beyond control of an individual agent or the system as a whole, the kinds of problems when designing multi-agent software systems are of a different nature than those in the design of software where control can be assumed to be centralized.
 Computational models of argumentation have inspired the development of interaction protocols for the resolution of conflicts among agents and for belief formation.
-The typology of argumentative dialogue that has been proposed by Douglas Walton and Erik Krabbe [1995] has been especially influential.40 In this typology, seven dialogue types are distinguished:
+The typology of argumentative dialogue that has been proposed by Douglas Walton and Erik Krabbe (1995) has been especially influential.39 In this typology, seven dialogue types are distinguished:

 - 1. Persuasion, aimed at resolving or clarifying an issue; - 2.
 Inquiry, aimed at proving (or disproving) a hypothesis; - 3.
 Discovery, aimed at choosing the best hypothesis for testing; - 4.
-Negotiation, aimed at a reasonable settlement all parties can live with;
+Negotiation, aimed at a reasonable settlement all parties can live with; - 5.
+Information-seeking, aimed at the exchange of information; - 6.
+Deliberation, aimed at deciding the best available course of action; - 7.
+Eristic, aimed at revealing a deeper basis of conflict.

-39For an overview of the field of multi-agent systems see the textbook by Wooldridge [2009], which contains a chapter entitled 'Arguing.'
+38For an overview of the field of multi-agent systems see the textbook by Wooldridge (2009), which contains a chapter entitled 'Arguing.'

-40The 2000 Symposium on Argument and Computation at Bonskeid House Perthshire, Scotland, organized by Reed and Norman, has been a causal factor.
-See Reed and Norman [2004].
+39The 2000 Symposium on Argument and Computation at Bonskeid House Perthshire, Scotland, organized by Reed and Norman, has been a causal factor.
+See Reed and Norman (2004)